top of page

 Make Cambridge Resilient - Flood Mitigation Plan

-In an effort to "Make Cambridge Resilient" grant funding has been secured by the City to develop flood mitigation strategies and concept designs for projects within designated "High Risk Area."
+In an effort to "Make Cambridge Resilient" grant funding has been secured by the City to develop flood risk reduction strategies.
 Additional content will be added to this project website throughout the planning process.

 STAKEHOLDER